 |

 Fraser had not found a useable route and he immediately returned to Fort George.
-The river was later named after him.
+The unnamed river was later named after him.

 |